Venedah/Venedah/README.md

 * 🌍  I'm based in Uyo, Nigeria
 * ✉️  You can contact me at [valentine.enedah@gmail.com](mailto:valentine.enedah@gmail.com)
-* 🚀  I'm currently working on [Democratizing AI in Africa](http://www.zummitafrica.com)
+* 🚀  I'm currently working on making sure customers get the best experience with using Software Products.
-* 🧠  I'm currently learning and being responsible for data democratization and increasing the time to value for data itself.
-* 🤝  I'm open to collaborating on ML/DL Projects and working on how data-driven insights play a central role in all decisions and efforts in building a new product or feature.
 * ⚡  I'm a Manchester United fan, Melophile and a gym rat.

 <a href="https://twitter.com/yurintrotechbro" target="_blank" rel="noreferrer"><img